 - a.
 Notes: These routes are either physically challenging and well protected, or can help you develop a stronger lead head due to safe climbing with exciting gear and committing moves. - b.
 Locations (Lukenya): - i.
 Square Crag Vertical (HS) A runout slab start brings you to a steep, juggy roof. - ii.
 Lower Cliffs Gripes Direct (HS) Steeper and more committing than Gripes. - iii.
 Archway Crag Junction (VS) Similar to Boiler Plate, but with some hard moves to get to the bolt and thin moves above. - iv.
 The Cemetery Cemetery Wall (VS) A thin start leads to great gear up a crack. - v.
 Nettle Tree Face Graunch (VS) Runout, thin climbing in a slabby groove. - vi.
-Upper Cliffs The Lizard (VS) A thin start leads to steep and strenuous crack climbing.
+Upper Cliffs The Lizard (HVS) A thin start leads to steep and strenuous crack climbing.
 Beautiful! - vii.
-Main Wall Pier 2nd pitch (VS) Runout on good, easy climbing with a steep finish protected by a bolt. - viii.
+Main Wall Pier 2nd pitch (HVS) Runout on good, easy climbing with a steep finish protected by a bolt. - viii.
 Main Wall Seventh Wave 2nd pitch (HVS) Runout on good, easy climbing with a steep finish protected by a bolt. - ix.
 Main Wall Last Voyage of the Titanic 2nd pitch (HVS) - x.
 Eagle's Nest Face Pig's Ear (E1) An overhung start, then a pumpy layback with great gear. - xi.
-Edinburgh Castle Queensway (VS) One bolt down low, then 3 pieces of gear in 40m of moderate, juggy climbing.
-Fun climbing in a brilliant, exposed position. - c.
-Locations (Hell's Gate): - i.
+Edinburgh Castle Queensway (HVS) One bolt down low, then 3 pieces of gear in 40m of moderate, juggy climbing.
+Fun climbing in a brilliant, exposed position.

+c.
+Locations (Hell's Gate):

+- i.
 Tot Cliff Black Widow (HVS) Steep, gymnastic crack climbing.
 One of the best single pitches at HG. - ii.
-Tot Cliff Black Panther (VS) Classic crack climbing - iii.
-Spring's Wall Umbra Link (S) A fun journey with a variety of climbing and an exciting traverse on the 3rd pitch. - iv.
-Main Wall Amazing Journey (S) - v.
+Tot Cliff Black Panther (VS) Classic crack climbing. - iii.
+Spring's Wall Umbra Link (VS) A fun journey with a variety of climbing and an exciting traverse on the 3rd pitch. - iv.
+Main Wall Amazing Journey (VS) - v.
 Main Wall Stiletto (VS) - vi.
-Main Wall Dogs Body (VS) - vii.
-Main Wall Gimme Shelter (VS) Description on new guide book of Pitch 2 wrong.
-Traverse LEFTWARDS (not rightwards) across sloping ledges. - viii.
+Main Wall Dogs Body (VS)

+- vii.
+Main Wall Gimme Shelter (VS) description of the route on theorag.com is correct, but if you have the physical guidebook, on pitch 2 traverse LEFTWARDS on sloping ledges, not rightwards as stated. - viii.
 Main Wall The Devil Drives (VS) Great crack climbing on the first pitch to two peg belay.
 2nd pitch runout on S climbing. - ix.
-Main Wall Olympian (HVS A1)
+Main Wall Olympian (HVS A1 if you aid the crux pitch, or E1 free)